janarosmonaliev/tinydesk_legacy/README.md

 ## Solution:

 Our solution is to create a webpage that serves as a startup page on any internet browser.
 This webpage will allow users to manage their bookmarks by categorizing them into folders.
 The webpage will also contain widgets for notes, to-do lists, and weather.
-Users need to sign up to save their bookmarks, notes and settings.
+Users need to sign up to save their bookmarks, notes, and settings.
 Users will be able to share their to-do lists with other users.

 ## Team Members: